micom-dev/q2-micom/docs/README.md

 In [4]: medium.sort_values(by="flux", ascending=False).head()
 Out[4]:
             reaction      flux     metabolite
-4         EX_amp_m  0.015676        amp_m
+24          EX_nmn_m  0.012929          nmn_m
-2      EX_MGlcn9_m  0.009282     MGlcn9_m
+6           EX_amp_m  0.012759          amp_m
-3   EX_MGlcn9_rl_m  0.007943  MGlcn9_rl_m
+2      EX_MGlcn103_m  0.009263     MGlcn103_m
-21        EX_nmn_m  0.000279        nmn_m
+3   EX_MGlcn103_rl_m  0.008774  MGlcn103_rl_m
-16       EX_hspg_m  0.000207       hspg_m
+5     EX_MGlcn9_rl_m  0.008484    MGlcn9_rl_m

 In [5]: medium.shape
-Out[5]: (31, 3)
+Out[5]: (34, 3)
 ```

-So, the most 'efficient' growth requires at least 31 different metabolites and seems to be consuming mucin glycans (all of the MGln* metabolites), as well as nucleotide and NAD precursors, like AMP and nicotinamide ribotide.
+So, the most 'efficient' growth requires at least 34 different metabolites and seems to be consuming mucin glycans (all of the MGln* metabolites), as well as nucleotide and NAD precursors, like AMP and nicotinamide ribotide.